EOLab-HSRW/esp32s3_object_detection/day_1/README.md

 ## Running inferences

 ### Test the model
 - Add the zip library to Arduino
 - Modify the features[] from static_buffer example

 ### Running live inferences

-- Update the pins of the Microcontroller for the inference example
+- Update the pins of the Microcontroller
 ```
 #define PWDN_GPIO_NUM     -1
 #define RESET_GPIO_NUM    -1